zouw2/EVE/README.md

 ### Clone this repo to your HOME

-(currently the paths used in the code only allow users to clone this repo to HOME)
+__currently the paths used in EVE assume users always clone this repo to your unix HOME__

 ```console
 ssh rescomp5003.gene.com